 Does the price of your asset follow the price of gold exactly, or is it impacted by other factors as well?
 What kind of risks are associated with your investment?

-Indirect exposure usually results in additional risk.
+Indirect exposure carries additional risk.
 Either you pay a high premium to own actual gold, or you forgo gold ownership for a cheaper option with additional risk.
-Coming back to the gold-backed ETF example: if the fund cannot obtain product during times of high demand (such as March of 2020) you end up buying something that doesn’t exist!
+Coming back to the gold-backed ETF example: if the fund cannot obtain product during times of high demand (such as March of 2020) you’re buying something that doesn’t exist!
 In cases like this, the price of your investment may deviate from the actual market gold price.

 The tradeoff: Direct gold exposure means you own the risks associated with natural gold price volatility – nothing else.
 Direct exposure comes with a high premium.